 The reason is the perfect relative humidity combined with the unique fertility of the land.

 Every year in Egypt, the Cotton is planted in April when the temperature is quite mild.

 This weather mildness allows the lower branches of the plant to grow, meanwhile the bolls developing in the shade are not scorched by the direct heat of the sun.

 In July and August, during the formation of the Cotton fiber, the climate is stable and favorable to the production of regular and uniform fibers, which are then accurately selected and hand-harvested starting from September.

 The seed Cotton, after a careful ginning procedure, turns into Cotton lint, which undergoes a qualified pressing process, that let it be efficiently compressed in bales shape, ready for export.

-Egyptian Cotton is the finest Cotton in the world and this mark is the way to ensure the clients in recognizing the mark of quality.
+Egyptian Cotton is the finest Cotton in the world and this trademark is the way to ensure the clients in recognizing the mark of quality.

 This logo guarantees clients it is genuine Cotton grown exclusively in Egypt and manually harvested, avoiding the use of defoliants and chemical products, typically used by mechanical techniques.

-Look for this trademark of excellence and find out like nothing else in the world.
+Look for this mark of excellence (Egyptian Cotton Logo™) and find out like nothing else in the world.